makrai/notes/jawahar19-bert-about-structure-acl.md

   explicitly compose the input token (“filler”) representations based on the role scheme selected beforehand using tensor product sum.
-For instance, a role scheme for a word can be based on the path from the root node to itself in the syntax tree (e.g. ‘LR’ denotes the right child of left child of root).
+For instance, a role scheme for a word can be based on the path from the root node to itself in the syntax tree (eg ‘LR’ denotes the right child of left child of root).
 The
   * assumtion: if a TPDN can be trained well to approximate the representation learned by a neural model, then that role scheme likely specifies the compositionality implicitly learned by the model